Record-breaker Roby scores as Saints beat Hull KR

 "I thought our first half was very good.
 We played as good if not better footy than we have all year.
 I thought we fell away from the first half in the second, particularly in the first 15-20 minutes.

 "We let ourselves get a bit frustrated with what was going on in the ruck.
-On the back of a few really good carries really turned the game back in our favour."
+On the back of a few really good carries (we) really turned the game back in our favour."

 Hull KR boss Tony Smith told BBC Radio Humberside: